Think you know everything there is to know about Poldark?

 15. Eleanor Tomlinson, who plays Demelza, is naturally a blonde.
 She had the idea of making her character a redhead.
 Her entire wardrobe is based around this stylistic choice, with the costume designers creating her wardrobe using the colours of copper at its various stages of ageing, from bright orange to turquoise green – reflecting the show’s mining theme.

 16. Poldark producer Damien Timmer wasn’t always sure that fans would find their choice of Ross Poldark handsome enough.
 Apparently he questioned early on during shooting of the first season; “Do you think women will find Aidan attractive?”

 17. Caroline Blakiston, who plays Aunt Agatha, is better known to Star Wars fans as Mon Mothma in 1983’s Return of the Jedi.

 18. Aidan Turner’s hair isn’t a wig.
 The actor revealed: “We had hair extensions for a little while until it grew, and then we took them out.
 Yeah, it really is my hair, as wild as it is!”

 19. Beatie Edney, who plays Prudie, played Christopher Lambert’s love interest Heather MacLeod in the 1986 movie Highlander.

 20. Aidan Turner doesn’t have any social media profiles – so if you thought you were following him, beware, it’s fake!
 He confirmed: “I don’t do social media – maybe people should know that, because there’s probably a bunch of fake Twitter things out there, Instagrams and all that, and Facebooks.
 I don’t do any of it.”

-The complete first and second seasons of Poldark are available on DVD now.
+The first four seasons of Poldark are available on DVD on Amazon.